-11. About the liability under Section 138 of the NI Act, where the cheque drawn by the employee of the appellant company on his personal account, even if it be for discharging dues of its appellant-company and Directors, the the appellant-company and its Directors cannot be made liable Thus, we observe under Section 138. that in the abovementioned case, the personal liability was upheld and the Company and its Directors were absolved of the liability.
+11. About the liability under Section 138 of the NI Act, where the cheque drawn by the employee of the appellant company on his personal account, even if it be for discharging dues of its the appellant-company and Directors, the appellant-company and its Directors cannot be made liable 138. observe under Section Thus, we that in the abovementioned case, the personal liability was upheld and the Company and its Directors were absolved of the liability.
 The logic applied was that the Section itself makes the drawer liable and no other person.
 This Court in P.J.
 Agro Tech Limited (supra) noted as under: